Charles Pierre Claret de Fleurieu: First French Empire

+Death

 He died in Paris from a devastating cerebral hemorrhage, a few seconds after embracing his two daughters.
 Napoleon rewarded his services by giving him a state funeral and having his remains transferred to the Panthéon.

 Marriage and issue

-At 54 he married Aglaé-Françoise Deslacs d'Arcambal; they had one son who died young, Caroline (Madame de Saint-Ouen, from whom his descendants trace their line) and a second daughter.
+At age 54, he married Aglaé-Françoise Deslacs d'Arcambal; they had one son who died young and two daughters, including Caroline (Madame de Saint-Ouen, from whom his descendants trace their lineage).